Modeling Online Behavior in Recommender Systems: The Importance of Temporal Context: Recency to Improve Recommendation

 \subsection{Adding Temporal Context}

-Based on the our experience with real-life use-cases, we discovered that users seem to gravitate towards purchasing content that had more recently been added to a given platform.
-Building on these findings, and works such as \cite{chakraborty2017optimizing} and \cite{gabriel2019contextual}, we decided to explore the effects of incorporating recency as an objective during the learning phase.
-Given an item \(x\) with a timestamp \(t_x\), we further define the recency function \(f\) as: {
+Based on our experience with real-life use-cases, we observed that users seem to gravitate towards content that had more recently been added to a given platform.
+While we cannot disclose internal facts and figures, the temporal objective described below was motivated by behaviour exhibited across many months of user interactions observed internally.
+Building on these findings, and works such as \cite{chakraborty2017optimizing} and \cite{gabriel2019contextual}, we chose to explore the effects of incorporating recency as an objective during the learning phase.
+Given an item $x$ with a timestamp $t_x$, we further define the recency function $f(\cdot)$ as:

-} where \(t_{max}\) and \(t_{min}\) are the maximum (most recent) and minimum (oldest) timestamps over the itemset.
-In \(f\), we first scale all timestamps to \([0, 1]\) using the min-max scaler, and then apply a transformation inspired by \cite{huang2013incorporating}.
-A plot of the function is shown in Figure \ref{fig:recency}.
+where $t_{max}$ and $t_{min}$ are the maximum (most recent) and minimum (oldest) timestamps over the itemset.
+In $f(\cdot)$, we first scale all timestamps to $[0, 1]$ using the min-max scaler, and then apply a transformation inspired by \cite{huang2013incorporating}.

+We underline that this is a naive function which we found to best approximate user interactions observed in-house.
+Works such as \cite{kowald2017temporal} rely on a power law distribution to model temporal effects, highlighting that further exploration into use-case specific temporal context approximations may yield exciting results.

 The recency objective is formulated as a loss that stimulates the recommendation of recent items.
-Each item in the itemset is assigned a recency weight, based on the recency function.
-The vector is then used to weigh item importance when calculating the loss.
+Each item in the itemset is assigned a recency weight, The vector is then used to weigh item importance when calculating the loss.
 Adding weights into a traditional loss does not affect the differentiability of the function.

-To illustrate how our temporal objective can be easily integrated into a traditionally time-unaware recommender system, we take as a use-case the state-of-the-art variational autoencoder Mult-VAE\textsuperscript{PR} of \cite{liang2018variational}.
+To illustrate how our temporal objective can be easily integrated into a traditionally time-unaware RS, we take as a use-case the state-of-the-art variational autoencoder Mult-VAE\textsuperscript{PR} of \cite{liang2018variational}.
 For the sake of brevity, we refer the reader to \cite{liang2018variational} for more details about the model.
 We thus propose an extension of Mult-VAE\textsuperscript{PR}, where the loss function for user $u$ is modified to:

-where the expected negative log-likelihood is modified to include the element-wise multiplication of input vector $x_u$ by $f(x_u)$, which corresponds to the recency scores of the given items in $x_u$. $\beta$ controls how much importance is given to the KL term, \(z_u\) is a variational parameter of the variational distribution $\theta$ and $\phi$ are model parameters.
+where the expected negative log-likelihood is modified to include the element-wise multiplication of input vector $x_u$ by $f(x_u)$, which corresponds to the recency scores of the given items in $x_u$. $\beta$ controls how much importance is given to the KL term, $z_u$ is a variational parameter of the variational distribution $\theta$ and $\phi$ are model parameters.